sidechained/TrainingTheBeagle/Tutorials/_essential/installation.md

 #### Installing the Python pyOSC Library

-* compare with https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131114#--installing-software (python, bbio)
+* _compare with https://github.com/redFrik/udk10-Embedded_Systems/tree/master/udk131114#--installing-software (python, bbio)_

-##### Optional Section

-* NOTE: this section can be skipped if you already performed these commands in the Adafruit BBIO library installation (see above)
+* NOTE: it is presumed that you have the correct packages installed, and that the date and time of your beaglebone is up to date.
+If not see the [previous section](https://github.com/sidechained/TrainingTheBeagle/blob/master/Tutorials/_essential/installation.md#installing-the-adafruit-bbio-library)

 * ssh into the beaglebone black
 $ ssh debian@192.168.2.14
-* make sure the beagle has the correct date and time
-$ sudo ntpdate pool.ntp.org
-* make sure your debian packages are up to date
-$ sudo apt-get update
-* install python-pip package and dependecies
-$ sudo apt-get install build-essential python-dev python-pip -y

-##### Required Section

 * download an archive from here: https://trac.v2.nl/attachment/wiki/pyOSC/pyOSC-0.3.5b-5294.tar.gz
 * copy the tar.gz file onto the beagleboard using scp
 $ scp /path debian@192.168.2.14 :/home/Debian